gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Migration from Gini Vision Library.md

 ## Customization

 The Gini Vision Library components were customized either through the `GiniConfiguration`, the `Localizable.strings` file or through the assets.
-Тhe Gini Pay Bank SDK components are customizable either through the `GiniPayBankConfiguration`, the `Localizable.strings` file or through the assets.
+Тhe Gini Bank SDK components are customizable either through the `GiniBankConfiguration`, the `Localizable.strings` file or through the assets.
 The main change for Localizable.strings is that instead of the `ginivision` prefix for keys now used `ginicapture`.
 The names for images in the assets have stayed the same as before.